espsrc/pysnacks_1/README.md

 The IAA-CSIC Severo Ochoa Center provides a prototype JupyterHub instance available here:
 TBC

-Login with user `firstname.lastname` and password `xxxxx`(the password will be sent to your email days before the workshop begins).
+Credentials for the participants will be sent by email before the the workshop begins.

-It will take some minutes to create the instance (especially the first time you access).
+The first time you access, it will take some minutes to create the instance.
 You can access your instance in `https://spsrc-jupyter.iaa.csic.es/user/<username>/lab/` and you can start by using the navigation bar on the left to open the file `pysnacks_1/tutorials/index.ipynb`.

 A lightweight desktop is also available, you can access it immediately by changing lab to desktop in the path.
 For example go to: `https://spsrc-jupyter.iaa.csic.es/user/<username>/desktop/` and you will have a desktop environment with graphical interface in your browser.

 All virtual machines and their contents will be removed by the 18th of April, 2022.

-In case of problems using this JupyterHub instance please file an issue at https://github.com/spsrc/pysnacks_1/issues
+In case of problems using this JupyterHub instance please file an issue at https://github.com/spsrc/pysnacks_1/issues or contact the organizers by email.

 ## Option 2.
 Execute notebook tutorials in your local machine